katelyn-zhao/lol-dragon-analysis/README.md

 So far, I've only been focused on dragons, a type a neutral objective in Leauge of Legends.
 Now, I want to deepen my analysis by expanding the reach to look at all neutral objectives including Elemental Dragons, Elder Dragons, Barons, and Rift Heralds.
 Note that jungle monsters are also neutral objectives, but since they are mainly taken by the jungler and less as a team, I will focus my analysis on neutral team objectives.
 More specifically, I will be looking at whether or not a model can predict the result of a game based on neutral objective statistics.

-For this prediction problem, I will be using binary classification, specifically Logistic Regression, to predict the outcome of the game.
-To evaluate the model, I will be using **accuracy** since False Positives and False Negatives are equally bad in this situation.
+For this prediction problem, I will be using binary classification, specifically the Random Forest Classifier, to predict the outcome of the game.
+To evaluate the model, I will be using **accuracy** and **F1-score** because the precision and recall of the model are equally important.

+This model may be useful for post-game analysis, as well as live probabilites of a certain team winning that analysts and commentators can use while games are happening live.

 To do this prediction, I've added three more columns to the original dataset: `heralds`, `barons`, and `visionscore`.